 Protest Bust Cards (With Translations)

-Liberty has designed and produced protest bust cards in collaboration with Migrants Organise for migrant communities, so that they can be informed and empowered to exercise their legal rights to protest against state racism and the Hostile Environment as safely as possible.
+Liberty has designed and produced protest bust cards in collaboration with Migrants Organise and Black Protest Legal Support for racialised and migrant protesters and organisers, so that they can be informed and empowered to exercise their legal rights to protest against state racism and the Hostile Environment as safely as possible.

 Bust cards provide:

 - basic legal information on police powers and your rights during protests;

 - contact details of lawyers with protest law expertise who can give you free legal advice;

 - contact details of organisations who can mobilise legal observers and other protest support.

 Liberty has worked collaboratively with Migrants Organise and Black Protest Legal Support to design and produce these bust cards, and they have been translated into 15 other languages – available below.